HebaMak/phone-market/README.md

 Open [http:/ost:3(h//localhost:3000) to view it

-You may see any lint error the console.

-nning s](https://facebookc-t-app/docs/running-tests) for more informatio
+You may see any lint error the nning s](https://facebookc-t-app/docs/running-tests) for more informatio

 See the st [deployment](https://ook.github.io/create-react-app/docs/deployment) for more informat